-The answer to that questions depends on whether your invention or product idea meets the three criteria for patentability that the United States Patent and Trademark Office (USPTO) examiner looks at when evaluating a patent application: Patentable subject matter, Novelty, and Non-obviousness.
-This article explains “patentable subject matter.”
+The answer to that question depends on whether your invention or product idea meets the three criteria for patentability that the United States Patent and Trademark Office (USPTO) examiner looks at when evaluating a patent application:

 “Patentable subject matter” is a legal term that means simply, the types of products or ideas that can be patented.
 And the question, “Is what I have patentable subject matter?” is called a threshold question because, while there are other requirements for patentability, the question of whether there is patentable subject matter is the first one that must be considered when seeking a utility patent.
 Any idea must first be found to be patentable subject matter.

-There are four main categories of patentable subject matter:
+There are four main bucket categories of patentable areas:

 1. Machine: a functional item that consists of parts that interact.
 Generally, it has moving parts.

 2. Manufacture: an object that might lack moving parts, yet provides a function.
 For example: a shovel lacks moving parts but its shape allows it to perform a function.

 3. Composition of Matter: a combination of chemicals.
 For example, a hair care product, a pharmaceutical, or a cleaning product that consists of a combination of ingredients.

 4. Process: a set of steps for doing something.
 This category traditionally has been used to protect methods of manufacturing, but more recently has become the category used to protect business methods and computer software.